almostJohn/colorFromDuration/README.md

 #### Functionality

-If you pass a `date + timestamp` unix in the parameter, it will return a random color based on duration.
+If you pass a `date` - the `timestamp` unix in the parameter, it will return a random color based on duration.
 This usually works perfectly fine when creating a discord bot for `MessageEmbed` | `APIEmbed` | `APIWebhookEmbed`

 #### Example Usage